IBM/predict-insurance-charges-with-autoai/README.md

 * Within your IBM Cloud account, click on the top search bar to search for cloud services and offerings.
 Type in `Watson Studio` and then click on `Watson Studio` under `Catalog Results`.

 * This takes you to the Watson Studio service page.
 There you can name the service as you wish.
-I named it mine `Watson-Studio-trial`.
+For example, one may name it `Watson-Studio-trial`.
 You can also choose which data center to create your instance in.
 The gif above shows mine as being created in Dallas.